Parametric Instabilities of Correlated Quantum Matter: Discussion and outlook

 \section{Discussion and outlook}

 Parametric driving of non-trivial low-energy collective excitations is a new and exciting avenue for controlling, engineering, and probing many-body correlated states.
 The driven dynamics proposed here are enabled by recent experimental advances, the large degree of tunability, and the rich phase diagram that new correlated electronic platforms allow.
-We find that modulating microscopic parameters at the right frequency, allows one to approach phenomena that are otherwise practically inaccessible in the solid-state context.
+We find that modulating the right microscopic parameters at an appropriate resonant frequency, allows one to approach phenomena that are otherwise practically inaccessible in the solid-state context.

 The periodic driving we envision is simple to implement in the lab.
 Typically, modulating the voltages that control density, electrical displacement fields, or strain fields would do.
-In more intricate implementations (which may be more relevant for the $\sim$THz modulation range), a modulation of an optical signal may induce driving in some effective parameters. (and may be directly driving a non-equilibrium state in the material~\cite{graphen_pulse_anomalousHall_McIver2020,FloquetGraphene_ness}, or controlling a thoughtfully placed photoconductive switch~\cite{PCS1_doi:10.1126/science.aat8687,PCS2_Chen2025}.)
+In more intricate implementations (which may be more relevant for the $\sim$THz modulation range), a modulation of an optical signal may induce driving in some effective parameters.
+(This could directly drive a non-equilibrium state in the material~\cite{graphen_pulse_anomalousHall_McIver2020,FloquetGraphene_ness}, or control a thoughtfully placed photoconductive switch~\cite{PCS1_doi:10.1126/science.aat8687,PCS2_Chen2025}.)
+Driving the collective modes of the system on \textit{parametric} resonance, has the added benefit of requiring very low driving power.
+When the parametric resonance condition is satisfied the amplitude of the driven modes grows exponentially in time.
+Conversely, on-resonance driving leads to linearly increasing amplitude with time.
+Recognizing this parametric advantage, it becomes imperative to identify and isolate the kind of perturbation that will effectively drive the system, which we thoroughly explore in Sec.~\ref{sec:collectivederivation}.